-The Company is dependent on executive officers, directors and other key personnel and the loss of any of these individuals could adversely affect our business.
+- The Company is dependent on executive officers, directors and other key personnel and the loss of any of these individuals could adversely affect our business.
 Retaining sufficiently skilled resource to manage the business is a significant risk.
-Specific retention approaches and plans have been applied to retain key underwriting, non-underwriting staff, and KFH's.
-In addition, the Company benefits from being majority owned by Enstar Group who have greater scale and may support functions in case of staff losses where a retention is not in place.

-- The Company has a number of internal systems and processes that rely on people and technology.
+In addition, the Company benefits from having a MSA with EEUL who have greater scale and may support functions in case of staff losses where a retention is not in place. - The Company has a number of internal systems and processes that rely on people and technology.
 These are not immune from potential failure.
-The Company monitors operational risk through its risk management and internal control system. - If outsourced providers such as third-party administrators, investment managers or other service providers were to breach obligations owed to the Company, the business and results of operations could be adversely affected.
+The Company monitors operational risk through its risk management and internal control system. - If outsourced providers such as third-party administrators, investment managers or other service providers were to breach obligations owed to the Company, the business and results

+- of operations could be adversely affected.
 All outsourcing and material supplier contracts have been subject to enhanced monitoring in light of the global COVID-19 pandemic, focusing specifically on the providers business continuity plans and readiness. - If the Company experiences difficulties with information technology assets or cyber security, its business could be adversely affected.